ms1963/SudokuSolverAndGenerator/README.md

     puzzle specified as a CSV file (Excel format)

 =============================================================

-This program consist of the three core classes:
+This package consist of the three core classes:

     SudokuSolver
         and